 - Glasgow is the base for a number of nationally significant theatre organisations, including the National Theatre of Scotland, the Playwrights’ Studio Scotland, Ankur Arts, Vanishing Point and Theatre Cryptic.

 The programme is designed to give you a practical and critical engagement with many forms of theatre and performance practice.

 You can take either an optional course or a work placement (agreed and negotiated with your tutor) according to your personal interests and perceived needs.
-You can also select some courses from across the College of Arts, enabling an interdisciplinary approach.
+Your optional course can be selected from across the College of Arts, enabling an interdisciplinary approach.